davidmorilla/ParkingJam/README.md

     ```
 ## Level Files

-The level files must be located inside the parking-jam/src/main/resources/levels folder.
+The level files must be located inside the `parking-jam/src/main/resources/` levels folder.
 The level files must be named `levelN.txt` (where `N` is a positive number).

 ### Format